pspiagicw/blog/content/posts/rough-guide-on-matplotlib/index.md

 ## Bon Voyage! {#bon-voyage}

-That's basic matplotlib for you.You should definately look at their documentation.
+That's basic matplotlib for you.You should definitely look at their documentation.
 You can also look at the Object API for matplotlib.
 It is a little advanced , but is highly configurable.

 With the required info, you can make basic graphs , with text.
 I personally use matplotlib to create graphs for my Physics classes and of-course Data Visualization in ML.